bleaktwig/yuadrem-wiki/docs/kins/barkskin.md

 If approached peacefully, they gladly provide shelter or passage through their colonies.

 \subsection*{Tribal Life}
-    Most tsaneks belong to the tribes of Drejeck, filling the roles of shamans and diplomats that the naenks are less likely to fulfill due to their violent nature.
+    Most tsaneks belong to the tribes of Drejek, filling the roles of shamans and diplomats that the naenks are less likely to fulfill due to their violent nature.
     They are considered above their mossy companions in their social circles, and are generally treated with respect among them.

     When a tsanek reaches 100 years, it is put through the rite of growth.
-    The tsanek must ceremoniously consume a mixture of the sap of tekatsae, wyvernroot, and water of the boiling river. % Wyvernroot is a strong poisonous plant native to Drejeck.
+    The tsanek must ceremoniously consume a mixture of the sap of tekatsae, wyvernroot, and water of the boiling river. % Wyvernroot is a strong poisonous plant native to Drejek.
     Next, it must enter a chamber of awareness, which are small caverns below tekatsae.
     The tsanek is only left out after a month in isolation.
     Most of the tsaneks that go through this ritual die, and are consumed by tekatsae, bringing them back to the tree.